Ciamuthama/Quote-Machine/README.md

 To get inspired with a random quote, run the following command: 🌟

 ```
-node index.js
+npm run dev
 ```

-You will be amazed by a randomly selected quote displayed in the terminal. 🎉💬
+You will be amazed by a randomly selected quote displayed. 🎉💬

 ## Contributing 🤝